Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 T's Core provides debug commands for inspecting Warp Providers and farm buildings.

-Warp Providers registered through `TsCore/WarpProviders` are managed through Content Patcher, so changes to them should be reloaded using T's Core's Content Patcher reload command.
+Custom Warp Providers registered through `TsCore/WarpProviders` are managed through Content Patcher, so changes to them can be reloaded using T's Core's Content Patcher reload command.

 ---